AdguardTeam/AdguardKnowledgeBase/01.general/15.dns-filtering/docs.en.md

 DNS filtering is a powerful tool and it's supported by all major AdGuard apps: [AdGuard for Windows](https://adguard.com/en/adguard-windows/overview.html), [AdGuard for Mac](https://adguard.com/en/adguard-mac/overview.html), [AdGuard for Android](https://adguard.com/en/adguard-android/overview.html) and [AdGuard for iOS](https://adguard.com/en/adguard-ios/overview.html).

-There are two different ways to filter DNS traffic: to do it on the DNS server or locally.
+DNS filtering can be broken down into two separate functions: to encrypt and reroute DNS traffic to DNS servers, and to block some domains locally by applying DNS blocklists.

 <a id="dns-servers"></a>
 #### DNS servers